department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/conversation-guide.md

 **On review/signature page**
 - Would you mind walking me through this page
   - Pay attention to who they think should sign in each signature box
-- Does anything stand our to you on this page?
+- Does anything stand out to you on this page?
 Anything you like?
 Find confusing? or just catches your eye?

 ## Post task questions - 10 minutes